-The idea of the iteration is to have two stages; Where the first stage (and arguably the more involved one) will get us to a situation which can be handled by previous techniques.
-More formally, after the first stage, either $\abs{\mc{A}_1} \leq c\sk\log k$ or $\abs{\mc{V}_0} \leq 2k$.
+In each iteration the algorithm will have two stages; where the first stage (and arguably the more involved one) will get us to a situation which can be handled by previous techniques.
+More formally, after the first stage, either $\abs{\mc{O}_0} \leq c\sqrt{k}\log k$ or $\abs{\mc{V}_1} \leq 2k$.

 The second stage takes care of these two cases.
-In the first case we can check all the alive $\AND$'s exhaustively.
-For the second case, using Claim~\ref{claim:discarding-cheatsheets} we will get a single cheat-sheet cell in $\abs{\mc{V}_0}$ which is then verified to ascertain whether indeed it contains a $0$-certificate for $f(x_i|_\rho)$.
+In the first case we can check all the alive $\OR$'s exhaustively.
+For the second case, using \cref{claim:discarding-cheatsheets} we will get a single cheat-sheet cell in $\abs{\mc{V}_1}$ which is then verified to ascertain whether indeed it contains a $1$-certificate for $f(x_i|_\rho)$.